List of Star Wars films: Untitled Knights of the Old Republic film

+Untitled Kevin Feige film

 In September 2019, Marvel Cinematic Universe producer Kevin Feige reportedly began developing a Star Wars film with Kennedy; Michael Waldron was later announced to write the screenplay.
 In May 2022, Waldron confirmed the project was moving forward and that it would more or less stand alone, however in a separate interview the same month Kennedy denied that the film was in active development.
-By March 2023, it was reportedly no longer in development.
+By March 2023, the film was confirmed to no longer be in development.
+Contrary to earlier comments, Kennedy clarified the following month that the project was more something conflated through the media, that "nothing ever got developed.
+We never discussed an idea...
+If [Feige] did come up with something, I would be all ears.
+But, that's never really happened, so it's not an abandoned project.
+It just never really happened."
+In May 2023, Anthony and Joe Russo (who collaborated with Feige on multiple films set in the Marvel Cinematic Universe) revealed that they had conversations with Feige about potentially directing the film.

+Untitled J. D. Dillard and Matt Owens film

-J. D. Dillard and Luke Cage writer Matt Owens were reportedly involved in the early stages of developing a film in February 2020, which may have taken place on the Sith planet Exegol.
-In November 2022, Dillard announced that he was no longer involved in the project.
+J. D. Dillard and Luke Cage writer Matt Owens were reportedly involved in the early stages of developing a Star Wars film in February 2020, which may have taken place on the Sith planet Exegol.
+In November 2022, Dillard announced that he was no longer involved in the project, which was purportedly to take inspiration from the Star Wars: TIE Fighter video game.